-J. Other power sector impacts
+H. Other power sector impacts

-3.73 In the absence of safeguards, we expect that nuclear power generators would be severely disrupted by the inability to import fuel or parts and equipment needed at nuclear sites.
+- 3.57 In the absence of safeguards, we expect that nuclear power generators would be severely disrupted by the inability to import fuel or parts and equipment needed at nuclear sites.
 Current plants would be forced to cease generating and new plants would not commission.
 In addition this would have an impact on the UK's plans for future nuclear new build, impacting construction timetables for Hinkley Point C and investor confidence in the viability of other proposed projects.
-As discussed above, this would therefore pose potential threats to security of supply and affordability in the short-term and threats to decarbonisation and affordability in the longer-term.
-Option 1 avoids these costs.
+This would therefore pose potential threats to security of supply and affordability in the short-term and threats to decarbonisation and affordability in the longer-term.
+Option 1 avoids these costs. - 3.58 We do not anticipate any difference for these non-monetised costs between Option 1 and the "current Euratom regime" counterfactual.
+While there will be some transitional costs related to familiarisation with the new regime, we anticipate these will be relatively minor, and have a negligible impact on future investment decisions and other non-monetised impacts.